“Just be brave and report it”

 But without RLC’s support, Lee says, he would have got nowhere.
 “The language barrier and lack of knowledge for the legal system here made that impossible,” he says.

-Sadly, other employers who owed him wages had since de-registered so he wasn’t able to recover everything he was owed.
+Sadly, other employers who owed him wages had since de-registered, so he wasn’t able to recover everything he was owed.
 Temporary visa holders are not eligible for payment under the Fair Entitlements Guarantee, a government scheme that compensates employees for unpaid wages when their employer is declared bankrupt.
-Lee’s philosophical about that: “I just let it go,” he says, but passionate about sharing his story with other recent migrants.
+Lee’s fairly philosophical about that: “I just let it go,” he says.
+But he’s passionate about sharing his story with other recent migrants.

 * Lee’s name has been changed